 Volume rendering is widely used for the visualization of 3D scalar fields.
-Soon after the volume raycasting algorithm was first presented by Levoy \cite{levoy1988display}, parallel volume visualization began to receive research interest \cite{neumann1933parallel, ma1993data} with the purpose of achieving interactive visualization by distributing the data and parallelizing the rendering calculations.
-Recent work in parallel volume rendering has focused on achieving efficient rendering at high degrees of parallelism and for large data sizes \cite{biedert2017task, howison2011hybrid, childs2006scalable}.
+Soon after the volume raycasting algorithm was first presented by Levoy \cite{levoy1988display}, parallel volume rendering began to receive research interest \cite{neumann1933parallel, ma1993data} with the purpose of achieving interactive visualization by distributing the data and parallelizing the rendering calculations.
+Later progress in parallel volume rendering enabled efficient rendering at high degrees of parallelism and for large data sizes \cite{peterka2009end,howison2011hybrid}.

-A commonly used strategy for parallel volume rendering is sort-last rendering \cite{sortlast,howison2011hybrid, peterka2009end}.
-There, the volume data are distributed among the $n$ processes taking part in the rendering.
-Each process performs a front-to-back raycasting on its data, producing a full-resolution sub-image.
-The sub-images from the various processes are then composited into a single image corresponding to the overall data.
+A commonly used strategy for parallel volume rendering is sort-last rendering \cite{sortlast,peterka2009end,howison2011hybrid}.
+There, the volume data are distributed among the $n$ \processings~taking part in the rendering.
+Each \processing~performs front-to-back raycasting on its data, producing a full-resolution sub-image.
+The sub-images from the different \processings~are then composited to a single image of the overall data.

-Cavin et al.~\cite{cavin2005cots} provide a theoretical comparison of some of the algorithms used for compositing the sub-images.
-Perhaps the simplest is the direct-send algorithm \cite{eilemann2007direct}, where the image is divided among the $n$ processes such that each process is responsible for compositing $1/n$ of the total pixels in the final image.
-For this, each process receives fragments of images from all other processes, corresponding to the part of the final image that it ``owns''.
-Peterka et al.~\cite{peterka2009end} used the direct-send approach in their study of parallel volume rendering on an IBM Blue Gene/P system.
+Cavin et al.~\cite{cavin2005cots} provided a theoretical comparison of algorithms used for compositing the sub-images.
+Perhaps the most straightforward is the direct-send algorithm \cite{neumann1933parallel}, where the image is divided among the $n$ \processings~such that each is responsible for compositing $1/n$-th of the total pixels in the final image.
+For this, each \processing~receives fragments of images from all other \processings , corresponding to the part of the final image that it ``owns''.
+Peterka et al.~\cite{peterka2009end} used the direct-send approach to demonstrate scalability of parallel volume rendering on an IBM BlueGene/P system.